oscarbutler/restaurant/README.md

 - CSS is used to decorate and style all the different pages.
 - Javascript is used to create interactive section in the website
 - Bootstrap was also used to create an interactive website.
-- Heroku was used in order to host the database and store the data we will recieve.
+- Elephant Sql was used in order to host the database and store the data we will recieve.
+- Heroku was the website that was used in order to deploy the website.
 - Gitpod was used to write the code.
 - Git Hub was where the repository and code is stored.
 - SQLite was used to develop the database